Last Updated on April 2, 2023

 Pregnant women are advised to consume 3 servings of dairy products per day.
 This includes cheese (Source: Dietary Guidelines for Americans).

 With all these being said, you’d still want to go easy on Muenster cheese because it is relatively high in fat.
-So, don’t go overboard on the cheese.
+So, don’t go overboard on the cheese during pregnancy.
 1–2 slices per portion should be enough.

 Many say that Muenster cheese won’t go wrong in any dish.
 Cook with it the next time you make sliders, quiche, mac and cheese, grilled sandwiches, pizza, and more – all of which you can also safely enjoy when pregnant.
 We hope this article helps!